Interactions creatures and dream constructs can take within a dream are bounded by dream logic and the dream’s theme.

 Creatures aware of the dangers of tearing a dream’s fabric know that it is better to alter the nature of the dream to allow actions and events outside the original dream’s theme.
 An architect can take the Shift Theme and Weave Dream actions to attempt to alter the nature of the dream.
 Doing so allows more leverage in how dream logic is applied and can be used to stabilize a dream.

 When a dream starts to risk unraveling, successfully altering the dream logic to account for a transgression reduces the chance of unraveling by 2%.
-If a dream is already unraveling, it’s too late to fix it.
-Instead, an architect will attempt to transition part of the dream to overlap another dream and cross into the new dream.
+If a dream is already unraveling, it can’t be fixed.
+Instead, an architect should attempt to transition part of the dream to overlap another dream and cross into the new dream.

 Dream Logic Attack.
 You use dream logic to attack a target.
 The nature of the dream and its logic determines the range, while the attack roll, damage, and saving throw are dependent on your means such as equipment, powers, and spells.
 Whenever you deal damage with a dream logic attack, you can change the damage type to psychic.

 Fabricate Dream Construct.
 You attempt to create a dream construct.
-You must pass a Charisma check with a DC dependent on what you are trying to fabricate.
-When creating an object larger than a 5-foot cube, you can repeat this action each turn to fabricate an additional 5-foot section without making a new Charisma check.
+You must succeed on a Charisma check with a DC dependent on what you are trying to fabricate.
+When creating an object larger than a 5-foot cube, you can repeat this action each turn to fabricate an additional 5-foot section without needing to make a new check.

 |10||Create a simple handheld object.|